microsoft/vscode-docs/docs/editor/tasks.md

 ## Examples of Tasks in Action

-The best way to highlight the power of Tasks is with a few examples of how VS Code can use Tasks to integrate external tools like linters and compilers.
+To highlight the power of Tasks, here are a few examples of how VS Code can use Tasks to integrate external tools like linters and compilers.

 ### Transpiling TypeScript to JavaScript